Fady-Ibra/RAG/README.md

 - We'll create a QA system that understands both text and images
 - We'll build this system using Vertex AI

-* **Focus on Fundamentals**: We will start with the essential design pattern of "Retrieval Augmented Generation" (RAG) – a way to find and use relevant info to answer questions.
+* **Focus on Fundamentals**: We will start with the essential design pattern of Retrieval Augmented Generation (RAG)—a way to find and use relevant information to answer questions.
-* **Work with Text and Images**: We will expand RAG to handle both text and images found in PDF documents.
+* **Work with Text and Images**: We will expand RAG to handle both text and images found in PDF docs.
 * **Use Vertex AI**: We will use Vertex AI Embeddings API and Vertex AI Gemini API.

-By the end of this guide, we will have a solid foundation in building multimodal QA systems.
+By the end, we will have a solid foundation in building multimodal QA systems.

 ## Gemini
 - Gemini is a family of GenAI models that is designed for multimodal use cases.